Opening The Salon

 I learned a lot from it too.
 That first year I was schooled in accounting when I owed a ton of unexpected money in taxes.
 Paying for my own health insurance sure took me back to those conversations with my mother about benefits.
 But I would pay tax bills and health insurance premiums over and over again for the freedom that accompanied opening the salon!

-For awhile, the salon was a dream come true.
+The salon was a dream come true… for awhile.